tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

 -  Target Pixel File (TPF): A file containing the original CCD pixel observations from which light curves are extracted.

--  LightCurve Object: Obtained from a TPF and contains lightcurve information derived using simple aperture photometry.
+-  LightCurve Object: Obtained from a TPF and contains light curve information derived using simple aperture photometry.

 -  LightCurveFile Object: Obtained from MAST and contains both SAP flux